 Having (re)played the PlayStation version just a couple of weeks ago, Twin Snakes feels like a sweet mix of old and new sensations.
 Being a fan, I have to say that I was super duper excited to replay Metal Gear Solid with updated graphics and MGS2’s sweet gameplay.

-With the original in mind, the graphic upgrade is quite impressive.
+With the original in mind, the graphic upgrade of this remake is quite impressive.

 Now, as soon as the game started, I started having mixed feelings.
 As much as I wanted it to be, The Twin Snakes is not a perfect game.